 Are you a fan of the Secret Scripture? this café is referenced throughout all three books and provides the backdrop to many scenes from the books.
 As a child, Eneas’s mother brings him here for tea as they sheltered from the rain in The Whereabouts of Eneas McNulty, “usually they would not go into such a place, out of respect for the expense of bought tea..” after visiting the Cathedral.

-The Café Cairo did exist in Sligo town, it opened for business on 13th January 1911, an announcement in the Sligo Champion newspaper at the time, declared that the owner a Miss Murtagh “begs to state that she will undertake to cater for all dinner, supper and luncheon parties” and as in the book it was located on Wine Street in Sligo town.
+The Café Cairo did exist and was a busy cafe operating in Sligo town, it opened for business on 13th January 1911.
+An announcement in the Sligo Champion newspaper at the time declared that the owner a Miss Murtagh “begs to state that she will undertake to cater for all dinner, supper and luncheon parties”.
+As mentioned in the book, it was located on Wine Street in Sligo town.

-The original Egyptian themed café changed owners over the years and expanded to include a delicatessen and grocery section, it closed in the late 1970’s, it was located in the building on Wine Street, now occupied by Cara Pharmacy.
+The original Egyptian themed café changed owners over the years, expanding to include a delicatessen and grocery section.
+It closed in the late 1970’s, it was located in the building on Wine Street, now occupied by Cara Pharmacy.

 Then: Café Cairo circa 1930’s

 The café was well established in Sligo by the 1930’s and sponsored sporting events in the town.
-In the café, an orchestra played daily to entertain customers and in The Secret Scripture, Rose played piano in Tom McNulty Senior’s Orchestra in the dance hall at Strandhill.
+In the café, an orchestra played daily to entertain customers.
+While in The Secret Scripture, Rose plays the piano in Tom McNulty Senior’s Orchestra in the dance hall at Strandhill.

 An advertisement from the Café Cairo in the 1930’s, when Tom Harte owned and ran it.